adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #hardware A wifi access-point that gives access to a local web server (that serves exercises for students) + shares limited internet access (e.g. no email, no chat).
+- <span class="hashtag">#hardware</span> A wifi access-point that gives access to a local web server (that serves exercises for students) + shares limited internet access (e.g. no email, no chat).
 Using a Intel Edison / Arduino / Raspberry board ?
   <span id="1716638076" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"